 Living in a modern world like ours has a lot of perks, indeed.
 Life at home is a breeze with numerous appliances and devices that do things for us making sure our hands remain clean and dry all along and get things done almost all the time.
+Data is easier to save, with multiple drive RAID arrays the norm (and low cost RAID data recovery available as well).
 We travel so much faster and more conveniently too now that there are all sorts of private and public transportation vehicles to take us from point A to point B with ease.
 However, life today also has its downsides.
 Modern living isn’t always as glamorous as we want to believe it to be especially once our shiny gadgets break down and leave us hanging.

 Like any object that goes through normal wear and tear, modern contrivances can easily go haywire if not taken cared of properly or exposed to the harsh elements like hurricanes, tornadoes, or other natural disasters.
 And because most things have gone digital now, it is imperative to ensure your data stays safe all the time or risk losing it forever.
 Almost all of us use tech gadgets now but are you really well-versed on what to do in the face of calamities that not only threatens your devices but your life as well.
 Times like this you’d often think about your safety and well-being first rather than secure whatever you leave behind especially in the case of a severe flooding.
 If you live somewhere frequented by typhoons and is at high-risk for flooding or that sort, arm yourself with the knowledge you need to protect your data by preparing for these disasters way ahead of time.

 When disasters strike, people turn first to government for assistance.
 And government agencies turn to their IT departments – even when a hurricane barrels through.

 With the departmental staff relying on the IT department, managers should be honest and transparent with end users, letting them know how to prepare prior to a storm, how to protect devices, the likelihood of downtime and how to work from backups.